Rubbermaid Active View™ Lands On Store Shelves

 Location, location, location… the most valuable office space is the desktop.
 The Platform was developed to help take the piles vertically and free up more of that precious space.
 The added benefit was better visibility of all the things that were so important that they were on the desktop to begin with.

 We found that many people cascaded files on their desktop, but with so little desktop, there was no easy way to move everything when you needed extra space and those neatly cascaded files ended up in disarray at the slightest bump.
 Going one step further, an elastic retaining strap was added to allow the user to temporarily hang the Stepper vertically to maintain multiple “desktops.”
 The included labeling system and erasable marker allow instant customization by the user.

 Similar to the Stepper, the Sleeve provided a means to organize various pieces of information in labeled slash pockets.
 The Sleeve was made so that it could hang for long-term use.

-After seeing many consumer desks with overflowing letter trays, we developed the tray that stacked on top of the pile, rather than trying to fit the pile between trays.
-The Task Trays also featured the reusable labeling system, to open ends, and two walled ends to help contain and straighten when needed.
+After seeing many consumer desks with overflowing letter trays, we developed a tray that stacked on top of the pile, rather than trying to fit the pile between trays.
+The Task Trays also featured a reusable labeling system, with open ends, and two walled ends to help contain and straighten when needed.